simon-anders/htseq/python3/doc/count.rst

 .. cmdoption:: -o <samout>, --samout=<samout>

-   write out all SAM alignment records into an output SAM file called <samout>, annotating each line with its assignment to a feature or a special counter
-   (as an optional field with tag 'XF')
+   write out all SAM alignment records into SAM files (one per input file needed), annotating each line with its feature assignment (as an optional field with tag 'XF')

 .. cmdoption:: -q, --quiet